Transport for students with special educational needs

-- The distance measurement in relation to statutory walking distances for children and young people up to and including Y11; and
+- the distance measurement in relation to statutory walking distances for children and young people up to and including year 11

-- The availability and / or nature of the route for children and young people up to and including Y11; and
+- the availability and/or nature of the route for children and young people up to and including year 11

 - transport arrangements offered

 For more information on how eligibility is assessed and the review/appeal process, please download and read the terms of reference document below.
 This document describes how eligibility is assessed and sets out a clear and transparent two stage appeals process (with paper copies available on request) for parents and/or young people who wish to challenge a decision about travel assistance.

-Please note: It is outside the remit of the SEN travel assistance review / appeal process to make decisions regarding the suitability of a school named in Section I of an Education, Health and Care Plan as nearest appropriate.
+Please note: it is outside the remit of the SEN travel assistance review or appeal process to make decisions regarding the suitability of a school named in Section I of an education, health and care plan as the nearest appropriate.
 The process will ensure the transport policy and law have been correctly applied.
 It will also ensure that any special and exceptional circumstances which mean that travel assistance should be granted as a concession are taken into account.
-Requests for review / appeal which centre solely on the suitability of the school will be rejected and the parent referred back to the SEND Assessment and Planning Service (EHC).
+Requests for review or appeal which centre solely on the suitability of the school will be rejected and the parent referred back to the SEND assessment and planning service (EHC).
 During the review or appeal process you are responsible for arranging and funding any travel until your case has been considered.

 How can I request a review?

 If you wish to request a stage 1 review, please complete the appropriate form below depending on the age of your son or daughter.
 Please ensure that you give details of all the exceptional circumstances and provide all the supporting information you wish us to consider.
 A request to review at stage 1 must be made within 20 working days of travel assistance being refused.
 The outcome of your review request will be communicated to you within 20 working days of receiving it.